noodlecollie/v2mp/docs/V2MP.md

 If a port does have a device attached to it, it is considered "connected".

 A connected port's mailbox is controlled either by the running program or by the device.
-If the mailbox is controlled by the device, the mailbox's state is considered "unavailable", and the program is not allowed to perform any operations on the mailbox using the [`DPO`](#Ah-device-port-operation-dpo) instruction.
+If the mailbox is controlled by the device, the mailbox's state is considered "unavailable" by the program, and the program is not allowed to perform any operations on the mailbox using the [`DPO`](#Ah-device-port-operation-dpo) instruction.
 If the [`DPO`](#Ah-device-port-operation-dpo) instruction is used on an unavailable mailbox, an [`IDO`](#faults) fault will be raised.

 Note that if a port is disconnected, its mailbox is always considered unavailable.